Approximate Q-Learning for Controlled Diffusion Processes and its Near Optimality: Introduction

 that is $u_h$ is a piece-wise constant process, which changes value at the sampling instances according to the learned map $\gamma_h$. \end{enumerate} We are then interested in the following question:

-\textbf{Problem:} If we use the learned control $u_h$ for the continuous time model, what do we loose compared the optimal admissible control process.
+\textbf{Problem:} If we use the learned control $u_h$ for the continuous time model, what do we lose compared the optimal admissible control process.
 In other words, we are interested in the difference

 We will try to bound this term in terms of the sampling interval $h$ and the state and control action spaces' discretization errors $L_{\mathds{X}}$ and $L_{\mathds{U}}$ that are defined as

 We will also analyze the asymptotic case, that is, we will show that under certain assumptions